VivekSagarSingh/Probability-of-Credit-card-Default/README.md

 - we will also drop such variables which are not required for our model building namely 'userid', 'name_in_email'.
 - Almost all the continuous numeric variables have highly skewed boxplots, with only a few exceptions.

                   There are a lot of Outliers in almost all the variables.
 These need to be treated.
-- Another thing to note is that variables are on different scales, so some form of scaling will be needed to be done on the dataset.

-            For this we will be using Standard-Scaler feature from scikitlearn library of Python.

-### 2) EDA: Bivariate & Multivariate Analysis
+## 2) EDA: Bivariate & Multivariate Analysis

 - For checking the correlation between independent variables we will be using heatmap instead of scatter-plots, reason being heat-map are better at quantifying the correlation.
 - Due to the dataset having large number of numerical variables, the pair-plot becomes illegible as it produces all the possible combination of correlated variables in one single visualisation.